kundajelab/atac_dnase_pipelines/bds/hic/README.md

 There are two stages for HiC pipeline.

 1) Mapping and sorting (hic_map.bds)
 : Inputs are fastqs.
-Map, align and sort them to generate extracted/cleaned pairs.
+Map, align and sort them to generate cleaned pairs.

 2) HiC (hic.bds)
-: Using extracted/cleaned pairs from the stage 1), perform HiC analysis.
+: Using cleaned pairs from the stage 1), perform HiC analysis.

 Two stages share the same indices for librarie (lib) and replicates (rep).